Our legal team are up-to-date with legal developments and understand their relevance to you.

 These guidelines do provide a pathway for those who have not been successful in receiving a remedy from the event provider of a cancelled or postponed event.

-Our team at South Geldard Lawyers are able to assist you if COVID-19 restrictions have left you out of pocket and are able to discuss your specific circumstances and if any options mentioned above are available to you.
+Rockhampton Lawyers at South Geldard Lawyers, we are able to assist you if COVID-19 restrictions have left you out of pocket and are able to discuss your specific circumstances and if any options mentioned above are available to you.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.